icsng/Elementa/README.md

-# Decor-project
+# Decor-webshop-project Elementa
-Decor-webshop-project, Logika, Front-End
+From Logika school, Elementa webshop-project in Front-End course